 How Regular Exercise Can Improve your Efficiency at Work

-Regular exercise can improve your overall sense of well-being and work performance.
+A routine for exercising consistently can improve your overall sense of well-being and work performance.
 Being efficient and productive at work can lead to improved time management and quality of work.
 Ultimately, this connection between exercise and focus may lead to improved performance reviews and, who knows, maybe a raise or a promotion.

 The Benefits of Physical Activity Include Regulating Stress and Anxiety

-Regular exercise can increase the production and brain sensitivity to hormones/neurotransmitters that regulate stress and anxiety: serotonin – reduces stress level, endorphins – reduce pain and increase a sense of well-being and reduction of cortisol, the stress hormone.
+Exercising consistently can increase the production and brain sensitivity to hormones/neurotransmitters that regulate stress and anxiety: serotonin – reduces stress level, endorphins – reduce pain and increase a sense of well-being and reduction of cortisol, the stress hormone.

 The intensity of the work-out is not crucial to reap the full health benefits of exercise.
 Any amount of exercise can elevate your mood and reduce stress.
 We recommend 4-5 times per week for 30 minutes.